gsantia/BuzzFace/README.md

 include news veracity assessment using machine learning, social bot detection, and study of propogation of information through several various platforms.

+Read more about the set in our paper: https://www.aaai.org/ocs/index.php/ICWSM/ICWSM18/paper/view/17825/17046

 # Note
 All files and scripts included were created by the authors, except for `facebook-fact-check.csv`, which is the basis for the dataset.
 This file